 The Order was amended with effect from 29 Sep 2020, through the COVID-19 (Temporary Measures) (Alternative Arrangements for Meetings for Charities, Cooperative Societies and Mutual Benefit Organisations) (Amendment) Order 2020.
-The key amendments to the Order on 29 Sep 2020 were:2
+The key amendments to the Order on 29 Sep 2020 were:

-- (a) In addition to (but not in place of) appointing the Chairman as the proxy to vote, meetings held or conducted on or after 1 Oct 2020 can use real-time electronic voting at the meeting, subject to prescribed safeguards. - (b) Clarification that in addition to (but not in place of) post or email, co-ops can provide for members3 to submit questions and proxy forms beforehand by such other electronic means as considered appropriate.
+- (a) In addition to (but not in place of) appointing the Chairman as the proxy to vote, meetings held or conducted on or after 1 Oct 2020 can use real-time electronic voting at the meeting, subject to prescribed safeguards. - (b) Clarification that in addition to (but not in place of) post or email, co-ops can provide for members2 to submit questions and proxy forms beforehand by such other electronic means as considered appropriate. - (c) Clarification that in addition to (but not in place of) submission of written questions prior to the meeting, co-ops can provide for real-time Q&A by electronic means during the meeting.